-Update: You can still read the details below, but here's the latest: The next via Appia bike tour is scheduled for the spring of 2017.
-It will take about 2 weeks and you should budget around 1000-2000 euros.
-I'm writing a book about touring the Appian Way and you can get access to the pre-publication draft by subscribing in the box to your right.
+Update: You can still read the details below, but here's the latest: The next via Appia bike tour is scheduled for the spring of 2022.
+It will take about 2 weeks and you should budget around 2000-3000 euros.
+I'm writing a book about touring the Appian Way and you can get access to the pre-publication draft right here.

 If you want to join the bike ride along Rome's ancient Appian Way, here are the details and the answers to most of the common questions.
 If you have a question that you don't see here, leave a comment and I'll get back to you.